pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - **Step 3** : Within SecureX a workflow which runs every 5 minutes reads SecureX incidents.
 For every new incidents since last poll, the worklow will analyses their details and will extract from them targets and malicious observable information.
 - **Step 4** : For every incidents with high severity, the workflow will send a formatted alert to a an alert Webex team room.
 The goal is to alert the security operators about this new threat.
 And call them to instantly react.
 - **Step 5** : Thanks to clickable links into the webex team Alert message, the security operators will be able to trigger SecureX workflows which will add malicious observables into SecureX blocking feeds.
 - **Step 6** - Final step will be to deploy the blocking feeds into all company firewalls.
-This process is a completly automated process for Cisco Secure Firewall.
+This process is a completely automated process for Cisco Secure Firewall.
 Once malicious observables exist into the SecureX blocking feeds, then they are automatically deployed a few minutes later as blocking rules into Cisco Secure Firewalls.  **Security Intelligence** or the **Threat Intelligence Director** FirePOWER features automatically manage this.

 So here the scenario this demonstration aims to showcase.